 “Uh huh.
 Well, I’m going to have a little talk with your contractor.”
 The sheriff walked away.

 I called Earl and asked him to meet me at The Jumping Toad.
-I got there mid-day.
-Earl hadn’t arrived and the place was empty.
+I arrived before Earl, mid-day, and the place was empty.
 I ordered a Corona with a slice of lime and leaned on the bar.
 A shot of sunlight hit my back, and two dark-skinned, burly guys with handlebar mustaches headed straight for me.

-One of the guys said in a Mexican accent, “You Earl?”
+One of the guys said in a Mexican accent, “Jou Earl?”

 I didn’t answer.